-The time to activity after a simulated predatory attack was affected by the 2-way interaction between incubation temperature and maternal yolk investment in L. delicata (estimate + SE = -1008.81 + 503.67, 95% CI = -2023.9– -22.82, Table S3) after controlling for body size.
-While in the yolk control treatment individuals reared at both hot and cold temperatures showed similar time to activity, in the yolk reduced treatment individuals reared at hot temperatures took longer to be active again after a simulated predatory attack (Figure 3b).
+The time to activity after a simulated predatory attack depended on both incubation temperature and maternal yolk investment treatment in L. delicata (interaction estimate + SE = -1008.81 + 503.67, 95% CI = -2023.9– -22.82, Table S3) after controlling for body size.
+While in the yolk control treatment individuals reared at both hot and cold temperatures showed similar activity time, in the yolk reduced treatment individuals reared at hot temperatures took longer to be active again after a simulated predatory attack (Figure 3b).
 However, the comparison of the posteriors was non-significant (HPDI: -9.024 – 26.115), so we interpret this 2-way interaction with caution.
 When body size was removed from the model, incubation temperature had a significant effect on hiding time and time to activity: individuals reared at hot temperatures spent more time hiding (estimate + SE = 486.62 + 229.06, 95% CI = 39.17– 940.23, Table S5) and took longer to be active again after a predatory attack (estimate + SE = 656.5 + 250.09, 95% CI = 173.99–1150.97, Table S5).
-Antipredator response of L. guichenoti (Tables S4-S5) was not influenced by early incubation temperature, maternal investment or the 2-way interaction between these factors neither when and without correcting for body size (Fig3c,d, Table S4).
+This suggested that treatment effects on these behavioural traits are driven by the impacts they have on body size.
+Antipredator responses of L. guichenoti (Tables S4-S5) were not influenced by early incubation temperature, maternal investment or their interaction between these factors neither when and without correcting for body size (Fig3c,d, Table S4).

-In L. delicata in addition, we found a correlation at the between-individual level between the distance travelled and time to activity, so that more active individuals took in general shorter to be active after a simulated predatory attack (estimate + SE = -0.2 + 0.09, 95% CI = -0.37- -0.01).
-However, we did not find any correlation between running performance and anti-predator behaviour in neither of the two species (Table S4), indicating that individuals who ran slower on average did not also exhibit risk-adverse behaviours.
+In L. delicata, we found a correlation at the between-individual level between the distance travelled and time to activity.
+More active individuals were faster to become active after a simulated predatory attack (estimate + SE = -0.2 + 0.09, 95% CI = -0.37- -0.01).
+However, we did not find any correlation between running performance and anti-predator behaviour in either of the two species (Table S4), indicating that individuals who ran slower on average did not also exhibit risk-adverse behaviours.

 Discussion